Your scanners flag thousands.

 From a wall of findings to the one that matters.

 When the swarm finishes, the noise is gone.
-What started as fourteen unverified findings ends as a single Critical, exploitable risk worth your team's attention, and a stack of low-priority items you no longer have to chase.
+What started as a stack of unverified findings ends as the small number that are genuinely exploitable, and a pile of low-priority items you no longer have to chase.

 Validation complete

-Every plan step is done.
-The swarm worked through each finding, reproduced what was real, and recorded the full evidence trail behind every verdict.
+Every plan step done.
+The swarm reproduced what was real and recorded the full evidence trail behind every verdict.

 Stop triaging.
 Start proving.

-Point Targeted Attack Validation at the scanner findings you're already drowning in, and see how few of them are actually exploitable in your environment.
+Point Targeted Attack Validation at the scanner findings you are already drowning in, and see how few are actually exploitable in your environment.